 CEA will provide extensive teaching and training opportunities for teachers to learn and innovate from their instructional activity.
 The CEA's teachers will have 56 hours Professional Development training and total time spent on Professional Development and improve teaching will be over 150 hours for each teacher per year.
-The school will start the recruiting process for teachers through the school website, job fairs, online job postings and variety of modern media to get high-quality teachers for school.
-For the special Chinese immersion teachers, the school's first priority is to select the existing local teachers and teacher training institutions as the principle of recruiting teachers.
-If the local teachers are not sufficient, we will choose the training institutions outside immediate area.
-Additionally, the school will evaluate for teachers annually to ensure a quality team to achieve the goal and mission.
+The school will start the recruiting process for teachers through the school website, job fairs, online job postings and variety of modern media to get high-quality teachers for school. special Chinese immersion teachers, the school's first priority is to select the existing local teachers and teacher training institutions as the principle of recruiting teachers.
+If the local teachers are not sufficient, choose training institutions the outside immediate Additionally, the school will evaluate for teachers annually to ensure a quality team to achieve the goal and mission.